bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/building-trustless-bridges.md

 For state chain senders, that is people who put coins into the system and then send those coins to somebody else, the state chain entity can't steal those coins.
 And if they use a hardware security module and you trust the hardware security module, then they also can't steal.
 So this is actually a pretty decent model if you accept those security assumptions.
-And then there's the Lightning Network, where Alice is a user and Bob is Alice's channel partner.
+And then there's the `Lightning Network`, where Alice is a user and Bob is Alice's channel partner.
 They create a multi-sig together with some revocation secrets that enable each party to keep the other honest.
 Once they have that set up, they can put funds into the bridge and then transfer coins around the Lightning Network.
 And then at any time, if Bob becomes uncooperative, Alice can use her most recent channel state to get her funds out of the system, and then if Bob tries to cheat and close his channel with an earlier channel state, Alice can use the revocation secret to take all of the funds in the channel and kind of penalize Bob for trying to steal from her.